 The appointed project leader will bring together a world-class team in data assimilation and modelling of the driving processes for land surface feedbacks, meteorology, hydrology, soil water, groundwater, water management, inundation, enhanced river routing and advancement of soil-water evapotranspiration physics.
 The team, led from CEH at Wallingford, will deliver a major advance in land-surface and hydrological science to fully represent the terrestrial water cycle in models.
 As a part of the programme, JULES and related models will be developed to allow coupling to incorporate state-of-the-art hydrological components.
 On behalf of NERC, the programme leader will work closely with the JULES community on the science developments.

 The detailed planning of the programme activities will be developed at community workshops once the Programme Leader is appointed.
 Key external partners to this NERC National Capability Programme include the University of Reading and the UK Met Office.

-The job advert for Hydro-JULES Programme Leader is available on the CEH website.
+The job advert for Hydro-JULES Programme Leader has now closed.